bezabu/bb-battleships/README.md

   - Test: Enter 5, 6 or 7.
     - Result: The input is accepted and the correct board size is shown later.

-- Ship placement decision
+- Ship placement decision:

-  - Test: Enter a number when a string is .
+  - Test: Enter a number when a letter is expected.
     - Result: The appropriate message is displayed, and the user is prompted to try again.

   - Test: Enter a string without the letters Y or N.